Image Compression Formats Compared: JPG vs WebP vs AVIF in 2026

 Converting between formats

 The keptlocal Convert Image tool converts between JPG, PNG, and WebP entirely in your browser.
 Drop your images, select the output format, and download — no upload required.
-For converting large batches or for AVIF output requiring the AV1 encoder, desktop tools like Squoosh (which also runs in the browser) or ImageMagick are good options.
+For AVIF output requiring the AV1 encoder, Squoosh (Google's browser-based tool, open-source) is the easiest option — it also lets you compare the compressed result side-by-side before downloading, which is useful when you are calibrating a quality setting.

 Convert images between JPG, PNG, and WebP in your browser with the keptlocal Convert Image tool — no upload, no account.